mailchimp/mc-woocommerce/README.txt

 == Changelog ==
 = 3.3 =
-* remove excessive mailchimp double opt in calls during sync
+* Performance enhancement: Removing excessive double opt-in api calls during initial sync
+* Fix for translated product issue
+* Fix for ongoing sync settings failing when double opt-in enabled
+* Fix for permalink conflicting with Webhook creation
+* Fix for GDPR Marketing Preferences not captured on checkout
+* Word-wrap version update to 1.2.3 in blocks